-Just like with volume, it is okay to temporarily speed up or slow down in order to emphasis a particular point.
+Just like with volume, it is okay to temporarily speed up or slow down in order to emphasize a particular point.
 But you want to make sure you are talking in a smooth and steady tempo the majority of the time; again, not too fast and not too slow.

 And Pause Every Now and Again!

 I have already published an extensive article about how to use pauses effectively to create a great speech.
 But, I’m going to give you some of those tips here, too.

 - … to switch topics, change sentences, or end a paragraph.

 - … to replace filler words such as “uh” and “um”.

 - … to emphasize a word or phrase.